mui/material-ui/docs/src/pages/components/checkboxes/checkboxes.md

 ## Indeterminate

-A checkbox input can only have two states: checked or unchecked.
+A checkbox input can only have two states in a form: checked or unchecked.
 It either submits its value or doesn't.
 Visually, there are actually three states a checkbox can be in: checked, unchecked, or indeterminate.

 {{"demo": "pages/components/checkboxes/IndeterminateCheckbox.js"}}